 Live NASCAR racing from the Motor Racing Network and Performance Racing Network, plus live coverage of local ACT racing events throughout the season.

 WDEV’s news talk program featuring important topics, important guests and your phone calls.
-Mondays with Christine Moriarty and Tuesday through Friday with Mike Smith.
+Monday through Friday 9am-11am with Mike Smith.

 The Trading Post